Fatality Management

 This webpage can help medical examiners, coroners (and emergency healthcare providers, planners, and responders) better understand radiation scenarios that may cause death and related illnesses and injuries that may cause death.

-Login to rate, favorite, and comments on the article
+Login to favorite or comment on the article

 This toolkit provides scalable and operational tools to help guide jurisdictions in developing a mass fatality plan.
 It includes guidance on infection and other health and safety threats, as well as requirements and recommendations for managing mass fatalities during a worst-case scenario pandemic influenza event.

-Login to rate, favorite, and comments on the article
+Login to favorite or comment on the article

-Login to rate, favorite, and comments on the article
+Login to favorite or comment on the article

-Login to rate, favorite, and comments on the article
+Login to favorite or comment on the article

-This planning document was created to help healthcare partners develop a detailed mass fatality plan.
+This planning guide was created to help healthcare partners develop a detailed mass fatality plan.
 It provides a framework for mass fatality management during events of all sizes, including large-scale disasters (earthquakes); smaller, more localized incidents (explosion, shooting); and long-term events (widespread disease outbreaks).
 It is organized into two primary components, a base guide and appendices.
 The base guide provides step-by-step directions in the development of mass fatality plans, and the appendices include supplemental resources to aid in plan development.

-Login to rate, favorite, and comments on the article
+Login to favorite or comment on the article

 This guide provides recommendations and examples for recording the name and type of disaster on death certificates to ensure consistency and accuracy and help jurisdictions promote a common framework for measuring "disaster relatedness."

-Login to rate, favorite, and comments on the article
+Login to favorite or comment on the article

-Login to rate, favorite, and comments on the article
+Login to favorite or comment on the article

 This resource is an attachment to the Seattle and King County All Hazards Mass Fatality Management Plan.
 It includes several templates and other tools including, but not limited to: a template mass fatality plan, a mass fatality management flow chart for healthcare facilities, a sample and information on decent identification tags, a decedent information form, a personal affects tracking form, and job action sheets.
 It was also merged with the Family Assistance Center Plan in 2015.

-Login to rate, favorite, and comments on the article
+Login to favorite or comment on the article

 The authors conducted a literature review and discovered variance in the tools used in disaster death scene data collection.
 They formed a work group comprised of medical examiners and coroners, forensic pathologists, death scene investigators, forensic anthropologists, and epidemiologists that developed and pilot tested this toolkit.
 The toolkit includes templates and checklists by hazard.

-Login to rate, favorite, and comments on the article
+Login to favorite or comment on the article

-Login to rate, favorite, and comments on the article
+Login to favorite or comment on the article

 This plan describes a coordinated response among city and county agencies involved with conducting fatality management operations in Seattle and King County.

-Login to rate, favorite, and comments on the article
+Login to favorite or comment on the article

 This document provides guidelines for healthcare professionals on pronouncing, reporting, and certifying death.
 It also addresses topics such as cultural considerations, death investigation, tracking of human remains, personal effects, care of human remains, communications with families, and health risks associated with human remains.

-Login to rate, favorite, and comments on the article
+Login to favorite or comment on the article

 This document was developed by DMORT III to detail the mortuary operations for the United Airlines Flight 93 response on 9/11.
 It is intended to serve as an example of morgue protocols, and may be used to develop a local disaster morgue protocol as part of an overall mass fatality plan.

-Login to rate, favorite, and comments on the article
+Login to favorite or comment on the article

 Agencies and Organizations

-Login to rate, favorite, and comments on the article
+Login to favorite or comment on the article

-Login to rate, favorite, and comments on the article
+Login to favorite or comment on the article

-Login to rate, favorite, and comments on the article
+Login to favorite or comment on the article

-Login to rate, favorite, and comments on the article
+Login to favorite or comment on the article

-Login to rate, favorite, and comments on the article
+Login to favorite or comment on the article

-Login to rate, favorite, and comments on the article
+Login to favorite or comment on the article